Gender Equality Initiatives

 We monitor membership of all SLS interview panels and committees to ensure all contain female representation.

 To increase the diversity of staff available for panels, the University has agreed that the Chair can apply some discretion to vary the grades of the panel members where this is needed to ensure diversity, for instance female representation.
 This means that female staff can sit on panels recruiting staff at the same level, as long as they have completed the relevant recruitment and selection and associated equality related training modules.
 This is a developmental opportunity and will give female staff experience of recruitment and selection of staff.

 The Taskforce champions and oversees the advancement, implementation and further development of gender equality at all levels in the University.

 If you would like more information about the Gender Task Force contact the Chair,

 Warwick hosts a number of student programmes and societies such as:

-In 2021, in partnership with the British Council the University of Warwick was proud to announce five fully funded scholarships for female students from South Asia interested in pursuing masters studies in the field of Climate Change.
 Each of these scholarships covers full tuition fees, monthly stipends, a return economy class ticket and other study-related costs such as IELTS exam fee, visa application and NHS surcharge.

 During the later stages of pregnancy travelling long distances across campus from car parks, or parking in tight spaces can cause difficulties.